 Avoiding Future SR-22 Cancellation Suspensions

-Under Public Act 94-0224 out-of-state residents may request that their proof of financial responsibility for Illinois be waived.
+Under Public Act 94-0224, out-of-state residents may request that their proof of financial responsibility for Illinois be waived.
 An Affidavit must be completed to request the waiver.
-Please note that the Affidavit will only waive the SR-22 Insurance requirement for Illinois.
+It’s important to note that the Affidavit will only waive the SR-22 insurance requirement for Illinois.
 You will be subject to the insurance requirements of your new home state once you become a resident.
 All other Illinois reinstatement requirements must be met prior to license reinstatement.
 In the event you move back to Illinois within three years from acceptance of the insurance waiver, your SR-22 requirement for Illinois would be reinstated.

 Alternate Methods of Filing Proof